 The electric starting circuit is protected from overload by an SFE 20 AMP fuse.
 If the fuse is blown, the electric starter motor will not operate.
 Try to locate and correct the cause of the overload.
 If the cause is not found, the fuse may blow again.
+Replace fuse with a fuse of the same rating

-Open the fuse holder and look at the silver colored band inside the fuse.
-If band is broken, replace the fuse.
-Replace fuse with a new fuse with the same rating.
+1. Open the fuse holder and look at the silver colored band inside the fuse.
+If band is broken, replace the fuse with a new fuse with the same rating.